xiaobo0113/MethodTimeCost/README.md

 ## How to use
 Just two lines.

-One is add dependency in the build.gradle of the `root project`.
+One is to add dependency in the build.gradle of the `root project`.

     dependencies {
         classpath 'com.xiaobo.plugin:method-time-cost:1.0.5'